YunoHost/apps/README.md

 obtain an access to the developer CI where you'll be able to test your app easily.

+### Updating apps' level in the catalog

+App packagers should *not* manually set their apps' level.
+The levels of all the apps are automatically updated once per week on Friday.

 #### Helper script

 You can use the <code>add_or_update.py</code> python script to add or update